Offers legal advice, education, information and/or referrals , and can assist students in identifying and resolving legal problems.

 Santa Barbara Rescue Mission– This is emergency shelter for anyone in need of immediate housing.
 For anyone who needs a bed for the night, please show up at 535 E. Yanonali Street at 6pm to get a bed at 6:30pm.
 For additional information, click on the link above.

-Casa Esperanza – This is a service for individual looking for transition housing.
+PATH Santa Barbara – This is a service for individuals looking for transition housing.
 They provide meals, beds, and resources for individuals.
 Transition housing is temporary housing for an individual working towards finding a more stable job or permanent housing.
 There are orientations on Monday – Friday at 10am in the office located at 816 Cacique Street.
 Click on the link above for additional services.
-Casa Esperanza Homeless Center will be closing its drop-in services and suspending its Community Kitchen lunch program serving Santa Barbara’s poor.
-Due to a lack of sustainable funding for the organization’s extensive scope of services, the nonprofit will focus all energy and resources on its core 24-hour residential shelter and transitional programs.
-Casa Esperanza’s Community Kitchen, which celebrates its 25 this fall, will continue to serve meals to those living at Casa Esperanza within the 24-hour residential shelter and medical shelter programs.

 St. Vicent’s – St. Vincent’s programs and services address homeless issues, provide affordable and quality childcare, and prepare women and children for success through our emphasis on education and counseling.

 Shelters for Women– Women and children may stay in one of our 3 confidential emergency shelters for up to 45 days, where they receive emotional support, food, clothing, goal planning assistance, advocacy for medical, legal and financial resources, information and referrals.
 Residents and children participate in counseling and nightly support groups.